Skirlez/fabricated-exchange/README.md

 # Project Goals
 - Finish the project
 - Oh and also do not use any external libraries other than the Fabric API because I, personally, greatly dislike having to download additional jar files
+- And also make sure it works on Quilt

 # Implemented Features
 - Philosopher's Stone